chorankates/h4ck/lg_webOS/README.md

 `CONTENTS`         | none

-half an hour of playing around with both the input and output here didn't yield any immediate results, but there is definite potential.
+half an hour of playing around with both the input and output here didn't yield any immediate results, but there is definite potential

 to speed this along, observe a session where the TV updated its firmware from the manufacturer